david-guyon/spark-benchmarks/README.md

 To compile the sort benchmark, move to the _sort_ folder and execute `mvn package`.
 If everything went well, you should see _sort-1.0-SNAPSHOT.jar_ in the _target_ folder.

 This benchmark is using HDFS to get its input file.
 Therefore, you need to upload the input file in HDFS with `hdfs dfs -put input.txt /`.
-Of course, you can change _input.txt_ with whatever you'd like.
+You can generate this file with the python script `./gen-input.py`.
+The script creates an input file of 10MB by default.
+Feel free to change the varibales to create a file with the size you want.
+Of course, you can also change _input.txt_ with whatever you'd like.

 Hereafter a couple of HDFS commands you can use to check your input file:
 ```